fabianmabasf/aadprep/README.md

 1. Apply the configuration again using `kubectl apply -f`.

-1. Using `kubectl get pods`, you will most probably see that Kubernetes started the rolling upgrade, but got stuck after the first new pod was created, but ran into an error (status `ImageErrorPull` or `ImagePullBackoff`):
+1. Using `kubectl get pods`, you will most probably see that Kubernetes started the rolling upgrade, but got stuck after the first new pod was created and ran into an error (status `ImageErrorPull` or `ImagePullBackoff`):

    ```sh
    aaduser1@Azure:~$ kubectl get pod